zephyrproject-rtos/zephyr/doc/connectivity/networking/api/coap.rst

 itself, see `IETF RFC7252 The Constrained Application Protocol <https://tools.ietf.org/html/rfc7252>`_.

 Zephyr provides a CoAP library which supports client and server roles.
-The library is configurable as per user needs.
+The library can be enabled with :kconfig:option:`CONFIG_COAP` Kconfig option and is configurable as per user needs.
 The Zephyr CoAP library is implemented using plain buffers.
 Users of the API create sockets for communication and pass the buffer to the library for parsing and other purposes.
 The library itself doesn't create any sockets for users.